-The French Bulldog, also referred to as the ‘Frenchie’, can be perfect canine companions.
+The French bulldog, also referred to as the ‘Frenchie,’ can be perfect canine companions.
 They have the innate ability to make people laugh; hence, they are also often called clown dogs.
-The French Bulldogs have taken the Labrador Retriever’s spot as the UK’s most popular dog breed.
+The French bulldog has taken the Labrador Retriever’s spot as the UK’s most popular dog breed.
 Despite the increasing popularity of the breed, not many people know that the breed can suffer from hereditary health problems.

 Are French bulldogs prone to health problems?
 Just like any other brachycephalic or short-muzzled breeds, they are susceptible to certain diseases from selective breeding to produce dogs having extreme brachycephalia features.

 ‘They have got all of the tissues in their head that a normal dog has, but they have less room, they get dental crowding and they also get the soft palette hanging down – that is what gives them the (breathing such as snuffling or snorting) sounds,’ stated Professor Paul McGreevy, a researcher from the University of Sydney.